0nn0/website-development-questionnaire/README.md

   - Behaviour, e.g.:
     - Fixed header in the top when scrolling down
   - Animations, e.g.:
-    - Animate-in elements in when scrolled into view
+    - Animate-in elements when scrolled into view
   - Other

 ### Browser and device support